Golden Temple: Destruction and reconstruction after Indian independence

 Brahma Chellaney, the Associated Press's South Asia correspondent, was the only foreign reporter who managed to stay on in Amritsar despite the media blackout.
 His dispatches, filed by telex, provided the first non-governmental news reports on the bloody operation in Amritsar.
 His first dispatch, front-paged by The New York Times, The Times of London and The Guardian, reported a death toll about twice of what authorities had admitted.
 According to the dispatch, about 780 militants and civilians and 400 troops had perished in fierce gun-battles.
 Chellaney reported that about "eight to ten" men suspected of being Sikh militants had been shot with their hands tied.
 In that dispatch, Chellaney interviewed a doctor who said he had been picked up by the army and forced to conduct postmortems despite the fact he had never done any postmortem examination before.
 In reaction to the dispatch, the Indian government charged Chellaney with violating Punjab press censorship, two counts of fanning sectarian hatred and trouble, and later with sedition, calling his report baseless and disputing his casualty figures.

 The military action in the temple complex was criticised by Sikhs worldwide, who interpreted it as an assault on the Sikh religion.
-Many Sikh soldiers in the army deserted their units; several Sikhs resigned from civil administrative office and returned awards received from the Indian government.
+Many Sikh soldiers deserted their units; several Sikhs resigned from civil administrative office and returned awards received from the Indian government.
 Five months after the operation, on 31 October 1984, Indira Gandhi was assassinated in an act of revenge by her two Sikh bodyguards, Satwant Singh and Beant Singh.
-Public outcry over Gandhi's death led to the killings of more than 3,000 Sikhs in Delhi alone, in the ensuing 1984 anti-Sikh riots.
+Public outcry over Gandhi's death led to the killings of more than 3,000 Sikhs in Delhi alone in the ensuing 1984 anti-Sikh riots.
 A few months after the government operation of 1984, major kar seva renovations were undertaken at the shrine complex, including a complete draining and then cleaning of the temple tank (sarovar) by volunteers.